The Professor's House: Nationalism

 The professor is caught between the worldviews of Tom Outland and Louie Marsellus.
-He is resistant to change, idealistically holding onto Tom’s memory and an Emersonian ideality that impugnes material acquisitiveness.
+He is resistant to change, idealistically holding onto Tom’s memory and an Emersonian ideality that impugned material acquisitiveness.
 As Outland’s good friend and mentor, St. Peter feels it is his responsibility to make sure Tom’s will is properly executed.
 In this endeavor, he is torn between his love for Tom and his love for his daughter Rosamond, both of whom, the professor believes, have different views on how the money should be spent.
 When Mrs. Crane asks for his help in obtaining compensation for her husband for the patent on which he worked intimately with Outland, the professor says, “Heaven knows I’d like to see Crane get something out of it, but how?
 How?
 I’ve thought a great deal about this matter, and I’ve blamed Tom for making that kind of will”.
 On the one hand, he is digging his heels into the ground, resisting the shift from a love of the land to a love of its fruits, but he also has a sense of obligation which makes it difficult for him to ignore the role money, particularly Tom’s money, plays in his relationships and social life.

 Cather’s endorsement of one worldview over another is debatable, as has been demonstrated by various critics.
-Walter Benn Michaels suggests that Cather sides with Tom Outland, in that the poetry of “the ‘picture’ of the cliff-dwellers’ tower, ‘rising strong, with calmness and courage’…marks in Cather the emergence of culture not only as an aspect of American identity but as one of its determinants”.
+Walter Benn Michaels suggests that Cather sides with Tom Outland, in that the poetry of “the ‘picture’ of the cliff dwellers’ tower, ‘rising strong, with calmness and courage’…marks in Cather the emergence of culture not only as an aspect of American identity but as one of its determinants”.
 From this perspective, Outland is Cather’s voice in the novel, advocating the close ties to the landscape as an expression of national identity.
 Contrarily, Sarah Wilson posits that Cather is instead critical of Tom’s nostalgia.
 “The cliff dwellings of the Blue Mesa once belonged to a now vanished culture, and no living Native American population has an indisputable claim on them…How, the novel queries, can a nation or individuals engage the history of a culturally and temporally other people?”
-However, Wilson does concede “the America of which Tom Outland speaks, the nation that treasures its ancient Southwestern heritage, at least allows for unique ways of being American”.
+However, Wilson does concede that “the America of which Tom Outland speaks, the nation that treasures its ancient Southwestern heritage, at least allows for unique ways of being American”.